Patchogue Theatre for the Performing Arts

 3 people favorited this theater

 The Patchogue Theatre opened on May 23, 1923 as a vaudeville theatre showcasing the biggest stars of the day.
+It was built for and operated by the Glynne & Ward circuit.
 The interior was extremely elegant.
 The lobby had five crystal chandeliers.
 The main auditorium had a main balcony, Juliette balconies, pipe organ, and an orchestra pit.
 During the Depression, sound equipment was installed.

 In the late-1950’s, the Patchogue Theater had a fire, and the lobby was destroyed.
 The theater reopened soon after, but with a much more modest lobby.
 Although much of the opulent interior was covered over with sheetrock and plywood in the auditorium, thankfully, it all remained underneath to be rediscovered years later.